 The everyday meaning of words applies

-That got me thinking about how we use words, especially in proposals and proposal management.
+That got me thinking about how we use words, especially in proposals and proposal writing.
 A proposal is an offer to enter into a contract and its meaning depends on contract interpretation rules.
 The most basic contract interpretation rule is that words carry their plain, everyday meaning.
 This is unless there is a clear indication that the writer intended a different meaning.
 So, the word choices you make may impact whether you win the contract.
 They also will determine what your contractual obligations will be once you do win.
 And whether your company will make a profit or lose money.

 Sometimes, a writer will use a word as a term of art.
 Or the word might have a specific technical meaning.
 This may be obvious from the context.
 For example, a computer scientist uses the term “Git”.
 He probably is referring to “a distributed revision control and source code management system with an emphasis on speed”.
 This is rather than referring to “an unpleasant or contemptible person.”
 If you intend a word in your proposal to have some other meaning than what the reader would expect, you’d better say so.